 Our community follows the Safeguarding Policy of the Diocese of Meath and have put in place a number of other guidelines for the community as follows:

 - No unaccompanied child should be allowed to enter the enclosure.

 - No adult (other than a parent) should be alone with a person under 18 years of age (“child”) in any part of the Priory grounds or buildings.

 - Groups of children visiting the Priory should be accompanied by the requisite number of responsible adults, teachers or parents, as outlined in the Diocesan Policy.

 - The Prior shall ensure that members of our community and visitors are fully aware of all aspects of our safety policies.

 - These principles should be brought to the attention of any adult visiting the Priory or utilizing its retreat facilities

-- This policy statement to be reviewed every three years.
+- This policy statement is to be reviewed every three years.